 Leaders shouldn’t get any easy decisions.
 If we get a problem that’s easy to solve, it generally means someone else should have solved it.
-This obviously means preparing, delegating, and trusting.
+This obviously means preparing, delegating and trusting.
 It also means being mentally, physically, and emotionally prepared to deal with difficult issues all day, every day.
 It’s why we are there!

 4. It’s all about communication

 I’ve found that when things go wrong, it’s rarely because people weren’t smart enough, didn’t care enough, or weren’t trying enough.
 It’s usually because the communication got garbled somewhere.
-I think it’s so important to constantly “mind the comms,” and insist those around you do the same.
+I think it’s so important to constantly “mind the comms,” and insist those around you to do the same.
 Did they REALLY understand what you think you said?
 Take excruciating care that they did.

 5. Ego is the enemy